MLSToolbox/mls_pipeline_examples/purchase_experience_prediction/README.md

 # Diabetes prediction  -- TO BE CHANGEd
+--- I added an image to the media folder, without file I was not able to create the repository

-This pipeline is implemented to illustrate the use of MSLToolbox Code Generator, you can find details on the [MLSToolbox Code Generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki).
+--- this figure should be replaced with the correct one This pipeline is implemented to illustrate the use of MSLToolbox Code Generator, you can find details on the [MLSToolbox Code Generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki).
 We encourage to read that article to understand the problem that the pipeline is trying to solve.

 The pipeline is composed of 4 stages: